isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-The address of a local variable can be "returned"/leaked by a return statement, by a `T&` out-parameter, as a member of a returned object, as an element of a returned array, and more.
+The address of a local variable can be “returned”/leaked by a return statement, by a `T&` out-parameter, as a member of a returned object, as an element of a returned array, and more.

 ##### Note

-Similar examples can be constructed "leaking" a pointer from an inner scope to an outer one;
+Similar examples can be constructed “leaking” a pointer from an inner scope to an outer one;
 such examples are handled equivalently to leaks of pointers out of a function.

 A slightly different variant of the problem is placing pointers in a container that outlives the objects pointed to.